drreynolds/smuhpc-workshop/source/session_6.rst

      marks.

-* **error** --  Path and file name indicating where Condor should put the standard error (``stderr``) from your job.
+* **error** --  Path and file name indicating where Condor should put the standard error (``stderr``) from running your job.
 For example,

   .. code-block:: text

      error = myjob.err

-  If the file does not begin with a ``/``, the name indicates a relative path; otherwise it is an absolute path.
-You must have appropriate permissions to write to the supplied file.
+  * If the file does not begin with a ``/``, the name indicates a relative path; otherwise it is an absolute path.

+  * You must have appropriate permissions to write to the supplied file.

-  The default is ``/dev/null``, corresponding to ignoring all error messages.
+  * The default is ``/dev/null``, corresponding to ignoring all error messages.

 * **executable** -- The path and file name of your executable program.
 For example,